aws/aws-pdk/docs/content/getting_started/index.md

 The AWS PDK has first-class support for Typescript, Python, & Java.

-To facilitate supporting so many languages, the AWS PDK is developed in one language (TypeScript).
+To facilitate supporting multiple languages, the AWS PDK is developed in one language (TypeScript).
 Language bindings are generated for the other languages through the use of a tool called [JSII](https://aws.github.io/jsii/).

 The distributables for each language can be used directly as follows: